 Project Size: 8,350 sq. ft.
 Brewery and Restaurant

 Architect: Design | Build Project with Michael E. Smith F.A.I.A.

 Facility Type: Brewery and Restaurant

 Fisher crews demo’d the interior of the structure down to the existing concrete walls and roof.
 The floor joists were removed and repurposed throughout the building for bar tops, tables and trim.
 While keeping the theater’s original layout with the upstairs mezzanine, a new foundation and slab were poured.
-Due to the soil conditions beside the river, 30 helical piles were driven around the perimeter of the foundation to reinforce shared walls and weight of the distillery tanks in the 2,750 sq. ft. of brewing area.
+Due to the soil conditions beside the river, 30 helical piles were driven around the perimeter of the foundation.
+As a result, they reinforced shared walls and the weight of the distillery tanks in the 2,750 SF brewing area.

-Working closely with the owner’s equipment installation crews, Fisher staged the construction to accommodate fitting the brewing tanks into the tight space.
-With a full view of the brewing operations behind a 20 ft. storefront windows, the twelve stainless brewing tanks are now the stars of the show in the old movie house.
+Working closely with the owner’s equipment installation crews, Fisher staged construction to accommodate fitting the brewing tanks into the tight space.
+The 20′ storefront windows provide a full view of the brewing operations.
+The twelve stainless brewing tanks are now the stars of the show in the old movie house.